tasket/wyng-backup/README.md

 they don't already exist somewhere in the archive.
 Otherwise, a link will be used saving disk space and possibly time and bandwith.

-The tradeoff for deduplicating is longer startup time for Wyng, in addition to using more memory and CPU resources during backups.
+The trade-off for deduplicating is longer startup time for Wyng, in addition to using more memory and CPU resources during backups.
 Using `--dedup` works best if you are backing-up multiple volumes that have a lot of the same content and/or you are backing-up over a slow Internet link.